Automatic picture transmission: Receiving images

+Software-defined radio

+A popular device used to receive the APT signals is a Software-defined radio (SDR).
+Many of these are cheap, and allow reception of frequencies from 500 kHz up to- in some cases- 7 GHz.
+Open-source software is available to set up the receiver, and since many have Plug and play it makes reception of APT accessible to the non-specialist.
+A cheap and reliable example is the RTL-SDR v3/v4, as it can reach up to 2.56 MHz in bandwidth which more than adequate for the reception of the APT signals (34 kHz).
+The SDR can decode on all the modulations, in this case it would be the NFM.

 Radio receiver

 The bandwidth required to receive APT transmissions is approximately 34 kHz.
 Most older scanners (police and fire type receivers) are the standard 15 kHz bandwidth which were designed to support voice transmissions.
 Newer VHF general coverage receivers are equipped with multiple IF bandpasses; some are, but not limited to: 6 kHz, 15 kHz 50 kHz & 230 kHz(broadcast FM).
 Use of a receiver with too narrow a bandwidth will produce pictures that are saturated in the blacks and whites, as well as possible inversion.
 Too wide, and the noise floor of the receiver will be too high to acquire a good picture.
 For the amateur enthusiast, a computer controller receiver is the best option to allow the software to automatically tune and set the required modes for proper reception.
 There are also dedicated APT receivers made specifically for computer control and APT reception.
 Specifically, ICOM PCR1000, PCR1500 & PCR2500 will produce excellent results.
 Searching on the web for "NOAA APT (RECEPTION or RECEIVER)" will produce a wealth of information on receivers, software, and antennas.